 A Chinese national, Fan joined the Bank in 1991 as a Young Professional with assignments working on the former Soviet Union and South Africa before becoming an economist/senior economist on Russia and CIS (Commonwealth of Independent States) countries.

 He took leave from the Bank in January 1998 to work in the private sector in various senior executive positions in China until September 2002.
-After returning to the Bank, Fan became Program Leader for the Investment Climate Program in the World Bank Institute.
-His most recent assignment was Country Manager for Cambodia.
+After returning to the Bank, Fan became Program Leader for the Investment Climate Program at the World Bank Institute and then Country Manager for Cambodia based in Phnom Penh.

 Prior to joining the World Bank Fan worked as a researcher in development and transition economics at the London School of Economics and as a policy researcher at Jiangxi Institute of Finance and Economics in China.